mbrow20/Diss_Fall2019/README.txt

 proc_means_pv_10 (see the %include statements in the individual SAS files).
 The dataset used for these file is STUDSCH_MERGED_2015USACAN.csv.
-There is a file import statement in the file PISA2015, MeanDiffOnVARCANUSA_Sept2019, and PROCDIFNOPV_Sep2019.
-One of these files should be run first.
+There is a file import statement in the file PISA2015, MeanDiffOnVARCANUSA_Sep72019, and PROCDIFNOPV_Sep72019.
+The means, SEs, and contrasts for the covariates by school type used the files MeanDiffOnVARCANUSA_Sep72019 (Means and SEs) and difference (PROCDIFNOPV_Sep72019).
+These programs will provide the full output of Table 4.20 and Table 4.21.
+Results will appear in the temporary work library.
+To change the country from Canada to the US, use the following function in the data command:<span style="color:blue"> if cnt="USA";</span>
-The means, SEs, and contrasts for the covariates by school type used the files MeanDiffOnVARCANUSA_Sep2019 (Means and SEs) and difference (PROCDIFNOPV_Sep2019).
-Desired comparison variable must be inputted directly into the file with a corresponding output file (keep statements, retain statement, and VAR= in the BRR MACRO statement).
-If it is HOMEPOS, then input this variable into the appropriate statements.
+then input this variable into the appropriate statements.